The world as we know it changed in the last year or so. Every industry has felt the touch of the COVID-19 pandemic.

 It's important to think beyond the buying and selling of your products.
 Are they built to last and be mindfully purchased?
 Beyond their initial purpose, how could they be recycled, resold, and reused?
 How are you communicating and encouraging this?

 Many brands are waking up to the potential of their products beyond the initial sale.
 This is great for your bottom line, as well as the planet.
 By integrating an app such as Recurate into your store to add a white-labeled resale marketplace, you're able to benefit from the resale of your goods (especially effective for branded items and those which retain a high value).

-Similarly, life-extending product services are increasingly common, especially amongst high-end brands.
+Similarly, life-extending product services are increasingly common, especially among high-end brands.
 Far from feeling cheap, the idea of investment in a product intended to be kept and treasured adds prestige.
 Even Queen Elizabeth’s favorite, Barbour, are in on the act.